Some Examples

 </request>

-Where 0000000121 represents the entire length of the data packet, followed by the XML data content
+Here, 0000000121 represents the total length of the data packet, followed immediately by the contents of the body in xml format.

 Protocol Implementation